tytydraco/yessleep/out/Wedding_Nightmares_Night_Wedding.md

 \*dak dak\* \*dak dak\* \*dak\*

-I tried gettoung out of bed but I couldn't.
+I tried get out of bed but I couldn't.
 I was too scared.
 Several times I glanced from the clock to the door.
 Afraid to take my eyes off the door for too long, afraid that she would come through it if I did.
 Afraid that I would miss her and she would haunt me forever.
 And as the clock started ticking down.
-I kept whsipering myself.
+I kept whispering myself.
 "She's only here for four minutes.
 She's only here for four minutes."
 And it was almost 3:17.

 Seconds before the clock changed I jumped out of bed.
 Determined to end this thing once and for all.